etesync/etesync-dav/README.md

 ## Docker

-Run one time initial setup to persist the required configuration into a docker volume
+Run one time initial setup to persist the required configuration into a docker volume.
+This is equivalent to running etesync-dav-manage, check out the configuration section below for more information.

-    docker run -it --rm -v etesync:/data etesync/etesync-dav setup
+    docker run -it --rm -v etesync:/data etesync/etesync-dav manage add USER_EMAIL

 Run etesync-dav in a background docker container with configuration from previous step (this is the command you'd run every time)